mahsaama/UnveilingHospitalCostDrivers/LiteratureReview/Papers.md

 - Low Complexity: Single PCP agent with few-shot prompting.
 - Moderate Complexity: An MDT performs an iterative discussion process with a subset of agents in each round.
 Stops early if consensus is reached.
 - High Complexity: Multiple teams including an Initial Assessment, diagnostic teams, and a Final Review & Decision team.
 Each team collaboratively produces a comprehensive report.
+-

+[
+Efficient Predictive interpretable analytics models for Claims Cost Management in Healthcare using CNN-Ant Colony Optimization](https://ijisae.org/index.php/IJISAE/article/view/7414/6401)
+---
+This paper presents a novel hybrid machine learning model combining Generative Adversarial Networks (GANs) and Ant Colony Optimization (ACO) to address the complex task of predicting and optimizing healthcare claims costs.

+Methodology:
+GAN Module:
+Used to extract significant features from medical claims data.
+GAN acts as a feature selector, learning complex patterns.

+ACO Module:
+Utilizes the selected features to optimize healthcare resource allocation, minimizing overall costs through a bio-inspired search strategy.

+The GAN-ACO hybrid framework is a promising advancement in healthcare cost analytics, providing not only high predictive power but also practical value through interpretability and optimization.
+It addresses the shortcomings of existing models by delivering actionable, understandable, and cost-effective solutions for healthcare claims management.

 ## Papers Using the SPARCS Dataset